Simultaneous resolution of singularities in the Nash category: finiteness and effectiveness: Nash trivial simultaneous resolution

 \section{Nash trivial simultaneous resolution}

-In this section, we prove the global case of the result of Koike ([K], Theorem I, p.317).
+In this section, we prove the global case of the result of Koike ([K1], Theorem I, p.317) which is stated in this paper by \textbf{Theorem (I)}.
 In other words, we prove the global case of the finiteness theorem of Nash trivial simultaneous resolution.